astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 difference between two marks would be a distance.
 If you include the direction of the distance, then it's called a displacement.
 (If I walk two miles, I have walked a distance of two miles, but if it's two miles to the East, that's a displacement.
-If I walk in a circle, I will have a zero total displacement, but I have walked a non-zero distance.)
+If I walk in a circle and return to where I started, I will have a zero total displacement, but I have walked a non-zero distance.)

 Armed with (often idealized) clocks and rulers, we can define a method of identifying where and when something occurs in space and time by using clock and ruler readings.
 With the concepts of duration and displacement, we can relate the space and time locations of two different occurances to each other.
-Once we have that, we can start asking how those relationships might different from different perspectives.
+Once we have that, we can start asking how those relationships might be different from different perspectives.
 But first, we need to be more specific about what the word "perspective" means -- we need to define an inertial reference frame.